AtharvJamdar/Design-and-Verification-of-an-8-bit-Microcontroller-/readme.md

 3. DECODE → EXECUTE
     DR = DMem [ IR[3:0] ];
 4. EXECUTE → FETCH (rising edge of first cycle and fourth cycle)
-    a.
-For non-branch instruction, PC = PC + 1; for branch instruction, if branch is taken, PC = IR [7:0], otherwise PC = PC + 1;
+    - For non-branch instruction, PC = PC + 1; for branch instruction, if branch is taken, PC = IR [7:0], otherwise PC = PC + 1;
-    b.
-For ALU instruction, if the result destination is accumulator, Acc = ALU.Out; if the result destination is data memory, DMem [ IR[3:0] ] = ALU.Out.
+    - For ALU instruction, if the result destination is accumulator, Acc = ALU.Out; if the result destination is data memory, DMem [ IR[3:0] ] = ALU.Out.
-    c.
-For ALU instruction, SR = ALU.Status;
+    - For ALU instruction, SR = ALU.Status;

 The transitions can be simplified using enable port of corresponding registers, e.g. assign ALU.Out to Acc at every clock rising edge if Acc.E is set to 1.
 Such control signals as Acc.E are generated as a boolean function of both current state and the current instruction.